OrpheusGr/DuckHunt-IRC/README.md

 # DuckHunt-IRC
-A simple DuckHunt IRC bot, simular to Gonzobot's but coded from scratch.
+A simple DuckHunt IRC bot, simular to Gonzobot's but coded from scratch, with more features like rounds and stats.

 # Dependencies
  * Python3.7 or above (probably)